Web Design Business for Beginners — UK Practical Guide

 Earnings & Scaling

 You can earn a decent profit from selling pre-made websites, but the amount will depend on your niche, marketing strategies, and pricing.
-In the UK, you can expect to earn between £500-£2,000 per month, depending on the size and complexity of the websites you create.
+In the UK, you can expect to earn between £500-£2,000 per month.

 Pros, Cons and Risks